trevohearn/nyc-mhtn-ds-010620-lectures/README.md

 3. Update the changes from the upstream learn-co lecture notes repo
 ```
-git fetch upstream V2
+git fetch upstream master
 ```

-4. Check that the V2 branch is selected
+4. Check that the master branch is selected
 ```
 git branch
 ```

 5. Merge the new changes from the upstream learn-co lecture notes repo, with a commit message
 ```
-git merge upstream/V2 -m 'what you updated'
+git merge upstream/master -m 'what you updated'
 ```

 6. Push the changes to the forked lecture repo :raised_hands: